apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 }
 ```

-The fourth place is `org.apache.spark.scheduler.cluster.k8s.ExecutorPodFactoryImpl` which is also impacted during Executors creation.
-We are for sure in a Pod but we may not have a Driver Pod to refer to.
+The fourth place is `org.apache.spark.scheduler.cluster.k8s.ExecutorPodFactoryImpl` which is impacted during Executors creation.
+With Executors, we are for sure in a Pod but we may have no Driver Pod to refer to (in `cluster-mode`, we have a driver Pod to refer to).

 *Question What is the use of the owner reference?*